Dreams are Made of Concrete and Fairy Lights

 Adding the Light Filled Goblet

 I really wanted the lights to look like they’d been spellbound inside the goblet.
 Swirling around like a magical tornado if that makes any kind of sense.
 So I attached three silver leaves to a larger bead which was then glued inside the goblet.
+I love using those little silver leaves in our crafts.
 To finish off, thread the lights through the hole and up into the wine goblet and glue the battery pack down.

 And finally, glue the goblet to the concrete base.